jesslilly/EntitySearch/README.md

 1. Hit Esc key to close recentPopup.

 ## Done
 1. Mechanism to get Route info into local storage. data attribute on page?
-We can't assume page title is what people will want to appear in the recent list.
+We can't assume page title is what people will want to appear in the recent list. although that is the default.
 We also can't assume a certain route config (controller/action/id).
 Also by allowing devs to control when recent data is added to the page, they can choose to not track edit or create pages.
 1. Track recents in local storage.
 1. Retrive recents in searchPopup.
 1. Recent object should have lastVisted, title, url (from document.location.href), entity type (controller), all route values including ID.
 1. Need to fix duplicates and sort order.
+1. Have a max recents.
+(100)